-- Grass should be green, edged and cut at the proper level. - Parking areas and drives should be maintained (no potholes) and striped. - All areas should be free of clutter and debris. - Carports and garages should be free of dead leaves, oil spots and in good repair. - Playgrounds should be clean and equipment maintained. - Recreation areas should be clean, organized and maintained. - Shrubs and trees should be trimmed. - Sidewalks and steps should be clean and in good repair. - Breezeways should be swept free of cobwebs and leaves.
+- Grass should be green, edged and cut at the proper level - Parking areas and drives should be maintained (no petholes) and striped. - All areas should be free of clutter and debris. - Carports and garages should be free of dead leaves, oil spots and in good repair. - Playgrounds should be clean and equipment maintained. - Recreation areas should be clean, organized and maintained. - Shrubs and trees should be trimmed. - Sidewalks and steps should be slean and in good repair. - Breezeways should be swept free of cobwebs and leaves. - Curbs and parking stops should be in good repair.